eaomarb/fbank-api/README.md

 A Spring Boot backend project with accounts, customers, and their relationships using PostgreSQL.
 Includes entities, services, controllers, and error handling.

-Pending: transactions, DTOs, JWT/security, and tests.
+Pending: DTOs, JWT/security, and testing.